MicroEJ/docs/Tutorials/tutorialBoundsCheck.rst

 .. code-block:: console

-    The text size is greater than the Widget content Width!
+    The text size is greater than the widget content width!

 Improving the Bounds Check
 ----------------------------